Frequently Asked Questions

 There is also a shuttle available with the bus company Aeroservicios.
 Aeroservicios charges $8 USD for a bus ride that will take you from the new airport to the old airport.
 The buses are new, comfortable, and often include WiFi.
 From the old airport, a taxi to get to your hotel generally costs $5 USD, depending on the distance and location.

 If you have paid in advance for an arrival transfer, a representative, holding a G Adventures sign with your name, will be waiting at the airport to meet you directly in front of the arrivals section.
-There are often many people holding signs, so we recommend to take some time to locate the representative with a G Adventures logo and sign with your name.
+There are often many people holding signs, so we recommend taking some time to locate the representative with a G Adventures logo and sign with your name.
 If for any reason you are not met at the airport, you can go directly to the H.A.T.S. counter (Hotel and Airline Transportation Services), which is situated directly in front of the international arrival area, next to the taxi stand, and they will be able to assist you.
 In addition, you may call our local support line at 0999 506 000.
 If you are unable to make contact for whatever reason, please make your way to the joining point hotel via taxi and report the issue to a G Adventures representative at the welcome meeting.

 Should you need to contact G Adventures during a situation of dire need, it is best to call their local office in Quito first.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.